-Sand is the most important ingredient is your arena.
-Sand characteristics determine how footing additives will perform.
-We offer free sand testing to assure the footing you purchase from us will be effective and perform to your expectations.
-Our goal is to help you make an informed and educated decision about your arena footing purchase.
-We are here to guide you through the entire process.
-Our in-house soil engineer helps to determine the quality and compatibility of our customers’ sand.
-We offer one free sand report, additional sand analysis reports are $45 each.
+Sand is the most important ingredient in your arena.
+A sand sieve test helps to determine the quality, characteristics, and compatibility of our customers’ sand with Premier footing additives.
+We want to assure that your footing purchase will be effective and perform to your expectations.
+Our goal is to help you make an informed and educated decision about your arena footing purchase, and we’re here to guide you through the entire process.
+We offer one free sand report.
+Additional sand analysis reports are $45 each.

 Send us a sample of your sand

 You want to make an informed and educated decision about your arena footing.
 Our goal is to help you do this, not to sell you an overpriced arena footing or installation you don’t need.
 We want to help you understand your arena surface to ease your decision on the products that are right for you.
 Most horse owners know what they want; they just need information and guidance to get their desired results.
 Click the button below to fill out and submit the Arena Sand Evaluation Form – please fill out the form in its entirety.
 Once you fill out the form, follow the instructions below to properly collect your sand sample.
 Mail your sand sample to: